-BILAL SAAB: They want to see if there's any extensive money laundering in these banks, whether Hezbollah is using them or perhaps even the Syrian government and the Iranian government to sustain their operations.
+"They want to see if there's money-laundering in these banks," Saab says, "whether Hezbollah is using them, or perhaps even the Syrian government or the Iranian government to sustain their operations."

-SAAB: Keep in mind that Lebanon has a banking secrecy law, which means that you really cannot obtain any information about accounts in Lebanon.
-So that just might give you an indication why they felt the need to - if they are, actually, involved behind it - why they felt the need to come up with this virus.
+"Keep in mind that Lebanon has a banking secrecy law, which means you cannot really obtain any information about accounts in Lebanon," Saab says.
+"That may give an indication, if [the Americans] are actually involved behind [Gauss], why they may have felt a need to come up with this virus."

-NOAH SHACHTMAN: He's a graduate of the KGB's cryptological academy.
-He was an officer in the Soviet military, an intelligence officer, and then got out of the military and started a business with his former KGB professor.
+"He's a graduate of the KGB's cryptological academy," says Noah Shachtman, who profiled Kaspersky in a recent edition of Wired magazine.
+"He was an intelligence officer in the Soviet military, and then got out of the military and started a business with his former KGB professor."